NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

             It is very important not to commit a full print out of the shell environment.

-            .. rubric:: Where should I clone the GitHub repository?[\ `edit </index.php?title=FAQ&action=edit&section=86>`__\ ]
+- Where should I clone the GitHub repository?[\ `edit </index.php?title=FAQ&action=edit&section=86>`__\ ]
                :name: where-should-i-clone-the-github-repositoryedit